-Keep active and consume a healthy diet to promote better physical health and self-discipline, and train your mental discipline by curbing bad behaviours and promoting good ones.
-As a leader, the weight is even more burdensome as others look up to you by the example you set.
+Keep active and consume a healthy diet to promote better physical health and self-discipline, and train your mental discipline by curbing destructive behaviors and promoting good ones.
+The weight is even more burdensome as a leader as others look up to you for the example you set.

 Look at the Big Picture

-Similarly to ‘keep your eyes on the prize,’ looking at the big picture involves taking a step back every once in a while to square the progress that you have made through leadership (or the challenges faced along the way) with the overall goals of the organisation.
+Similarly to ‘keep your eyes on the prize,’ looking at the big picture involves stepping back every once in a while to square the progress you have made through leadership (or the challenges faced along the way) with the overall goals of the organization.

 At the end of the day, cui bono (who benefits)?
-Have you lost touch perhaps with your customer base and why they love your product or service in the first place?
-These fundamental questions must be justified in order to remain a successful leader.
+Have you lost touch with your customer base and why they love your product or service in the first place?
+These fundamental questions must be justified to remain a successful leader.

 Develop your EQ and leadership capabilities with courses and workshops from the friendly team at InspireTribe today.